jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

       assert None != None
       self.assertNotEqual(None, None)

-    they are asking the same question: ``is None NOT equal to None?`` or giving Python_ the command ``DO NOT CONTINUE if "None is NOT Equal to None" is False``
+    they are asking the same question: ``is None NOT equal to None?`` or giving Python_ the command ``DO NOT CONTINUE if "None is not equal to None" is False``

 ----

 =================================================================================
-another way to test if two things are Equal
+another way to test if two things are equal
 =================================================================================

 ----